rpy2/rpy2/doc/source/vector.rst

  ...     ...   ...  ...  ...
 ======= ====== ==== ==== ====

-Such representation of the data shares similarities with a table in a relational database: the structure between the variables, or columns, is given by other column.
-In the example above, the grouping of the measures by subject is given by the column *Subject*.
+Such data representation shares similarities with a table in a relational database: the structure between the variables, or columns, is given by other column.
+In the example above, the grouping of measures by subject is given by the column *Subject*.